Nomination and Corporate Governance Committee

 5. Notice of meetings

-5.1 Meetings of the Committee shall be called by the Secretary of the Committee at the request of the Committee Chairman.
+5.1 Meetings of the Committee shall be called by the Secretary of the Committee at the request of the Committee Chair.

 5.2 Unless otherwise agreed, notice of each meeting confirming the venue, time and date, together with an agenda of items to be discussed, shall be forwarded to each member of the Committee, any other person required to attend and all other non-executive directors no later than three working days before the date of the meeting.